-Software Defined Networks and Network Function Virtualization:
+Software-Defined Networks and Network Function Virtualisation

 Open wireless design is targeted to back several current wireless air interfaces as well as future wireless communication standards in an open design environment (Jia, 2015).
-Nevertheless, the growing demand and the varied designs of cellular movement put a growing pressure on mobile networks.
-To take care of the large amount of information transmitted by the new technologies and programs, the future fifth generation of wireless technologies or cellular broadband networks will provide the basic setup for billions and billions of new devices with less anticipated movement designs will connect the network (Seddiki et al., 2016).
+Nevertheless, the growing demand and the varied designs of cellular movement put growing pressure on mobile networks.
+To take care of the large amount of information transmitted by the new technologies and programs, the future fifth generation of wireless technologies or cellular broadband networks will provide the basic setup for billions and billions of new devices with less anticipated movement designs that will connect the network (Seddiki et al., 2016).

 Software Defined Networking

 To deal with these main issues, there is a need to improve future network technologies using intelligence to continue positive placement and understanding of a strong and robust wireless technology globe (Parniewicz et al., 2014).
 Principles of virtual network administration and function, network function virtualization, and Software Defined Network are re-defining network design to back new needs of the new system for future networks.
 Software-Defined Network methods are now the favourable technologies that will take broadband networks to the next level, which will probably play an important function in developing fifth-generation wireless technology networks (Kim and Feamster, 2013).
 Therefore, the future Software Defined Network connected fifth-generation infrastructures have to discourse main issues and needs motivated by numerous communities appropriately, end-users and mobile operators, which will give them better autonomy to stabilize functional parameters, like network flexibility, service presentation and superiority of understanding (Kong et al., 2010).